-5 tips for negotiating with a clever car dealer
+5 tips for negotiating a car’s price at a dealership

 Follow these steps for how to negotiate a new or used car's price and score the best deal on your next set of wheels.

-Whether you’re planning to buy a new or used car, you can usually get a better deal by negotiating with the car salesperson.
-A little preparation beforehand can help up your bargaining power when you hit the dealership — or let you know when it’s time to walk away.
+Whether you’re planning to buy a new or used car, you can usually get a better deal by bargaining with the car salesperson.
+A little preparation beforehand can help you drive away from the dealership with a great deal — or help you know when it’s time to walk away.
 Learn these 5 tips for how to negotiate with a car dealer.

-Once you’ve gone to all three dealerships, you’ll have a good idea of which one has the best deal on the car you’re interested in and can use offers from competing dealerships as leverage when it comes to negotiating the price of the car you want.
+Once you’ve gone to all 3 dealerships, you’ll have a good idea of which one has the best deal on the car you’re interested in and can use offers from competing dealerships as leverage when it comes to negotiating the price of the car you want.

 2. Shop near the end of the month

 There are a few times of the year that are better than others when it comes to buying a car.
 The general rule though is to shop for and negotiate a car’s price at the end of the month.
-Salespeople have monthly targets, and they’re sometimes willing to play ball and lower the price to hit those targets near the end of the month.
+Salespeople have monthly targets, and they’re sometimes willing to play ball to lower the price in order to hit those targets near the end of the month.

 But don’t wait until the very last day of the month.
 Some dealerships have fiscal months that end a few days before the calendar month, and salespeople might hit their targets a few days early.
 Instead, aim for shopping a few days to a week before the month ends for the best chance at a killer deal.